 “No.” The priest’s voice had a deepness it’d lacked before.
 As he rose, the four Sylvanians rose alongside him.
 Uther had a morose look.
 “I take no satisfaction.”

-Damien heard something stir behind him.
-He heard it too late, the shrrip.
-Jacob Spittlelip was a blur as he hurled himself into the knight with all his weight.
-As he felt his feet leave the ground, he caught one last look at the man with perforated lips and hateful eyes, and realized that he pitied him.
+Something stirred behind him.
+Damien heard it too late, the shrrip.
+Jacob Spittlelip slammed into the knight with all his weight.
+As Damien felt his feet leave the ground, he caught one last look of the man with perforated lips and hateful eyes.
+How he pitied him.

 His world whirled.
 Wind roared in his ears.

 Moments later, Damien Sothron was in hell.
-The fire from Dracar’s furnace scorched his body as he writhed.
-No, not hell, he realized.
-Draywood.
-He bled as a river flows from a hundred thousand cuts.
-He’d tumbled into the grove below the clearing, and lay paralyzed from the spears of steel branches that lanced through his mail and boiled leather.
-He gazed down his ruined body, choking on a father’s tears.
-Countless steel leaves and needles clung to his shattered arms and legs like forest burs.
-His blood soaked the deathwood floor.
+The fires of hell scorched his body as he writhed.
+This isn’t hell, he realized.
+This is Graywood.
+He bled as a river flows from a hundred cuts.
+He’d tumbled downhill.
+He lay paralyzed from the spears of steel branches that lanced through his mail and boiled leather.
+Steel leaves and needles clung to his shattered arms and legs like forest burs.
+His blood soaked the soil.

-For a moment, he thought he saw his squire alongside the apostate priest.
-Devan was weeping.
-I was wrong.
+Far above, he thought he saw his squire alongside the traitor priest.
+Devan wept in shudders.
+I was wrong, Damien thought.
 This is hell.

 Uther’s voice rang down from above.
 “As I said, I take no satisfaction in this, Damien Sothron.
 None of us do.”
-Spittlelip smiled.
+Spittlelip grinned with a shrrip.
 “Give up your life, now, sir.
-Gift it to another.”
+Gift it to the one beside you.”

 Damien saw the forest shift in the corner of his eye.
-The firefly eyes had a body now, and it crawled toward him fast on hands and knees.
-Off to his side was his wool satchel, and in its dashed contents his daughter’s Winter Solstice gift.
-He grasped for Helsar as the creature rose tall and menacing.
+The faceless one rushed toward him on hands and knees, panting through an emergent mouth.
+Off to Damien’s side lay his wool satchel, in its dashed contents Sara’s Winter Solstice gift.
+He grasped for Helsar as the creature rose, salivating.

 Somewhere, a horse whinnied.